jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 The ancients classified all phenomena into 5 Elements, 3 of which are known to Modern Physics:

-Name | Greek-Hindu-Chinese | Physics
+Superphysics "Layers" | Greek-Hindu-Chinese "Elements" | Physics "Standard Model"
 --- | --- | --- | ---
 Probability | Metaphysical | Probability
 Aethereal | Aether, Akasha, 水 (still water) | Pseudo-science